What is dehydration?

 How to get more fluids into a cat

 Some cats can be fussy when it comes to water; if you need to get more fluids into them you can try the following:

 Switch to wet food: Domestic cats are descendants of desert-dwelling animals who obtained most of their water via their diet.
-Dry food only contains 10% water, compared to 70% of canned or raw.
-Many cats don’t make up the shortfall.
+Dry food only contains 10% water, compared to 70% in canned or raw food.
+Many cats don’t make up the shortfall by drinking more water.

 Encourage the cat to eat: If he is reluctant to eat, try feeding him strong-smelling foods such as tuna.
 Warm it slightly in the microwave which can make it smell stronger.